Bombay Beach Biennale: Themes of the Bombay Beach Biennale

 In 2016, the theme was "The Art of Decay".

 In 2017, the theme was "The Way the Future Used to Be".

 In 2018, the theme was "God’s Silence".

 In 2019, the topic was “Post-Modernism”.

 In 2020, activities were postponed due to COVID 19.

 In 2021, the Biennale’s theme was “More Minimalism”, and the event was expanded into an entire season rather than a single weekend, with artists encouraged to live within the community full time for part of the year.

 In 2022, the theme of the Biennale Season was “Questioning Hierarchy”.

 In 2023, the theme was “Chaos Theory”.

 In 2024, the theme was "White Gold", owing to abundant lithium reserves in the region.

 In 2025, the theme was “Local Only”, and the end of season celebration, hosted by the Bombay Beach Institute was christened as Bombay Beach’s first “Convivium”, with the intention of moving the biennale to even numbered years, and the more intimate Convivia to odd numbered years.

+In 2026, for the 10 year anniversary, the theme was "The Last Judgement".